tonylukasavage/cv2r/README.md

 These are roughly ordered in the order I want to tackle them:

-* crystal upgrade failing on burb's seed, though it worked for me and sath (seed: my1IEbAcTqski0vd)
 * sale icon for progressive crystals can be confusing
 * improve text from actors
   * implement text that indicates you already grabbed a progressive item from an actor